Alicia Gallagher: Storylines

 The following year, Alicia is sexually assaulted by Lachlan White after he misunderstands her friendliness for affection.
 The ordeal causes Alicia to breakdown.
 When Val's son, Paul, offers her and David to run a bar with him in Lisbon, they accept.
 David and Alicia leave the village.
 David makes a return when Eric has a heart attack.
 Alicia joins him, after Val is killed in an explosion.
 Alicia and David try to console a grieving Eric, but Alicia tells David that she wants to return to Portugal.
 However, David refuses and reveals that he bought the shop and needs to be there for his father.
-Realising they want different things, Alicia and David break up and she leaves to Portugal the next day.
+Realising they want different things, Alicia and David break up and she leaves for Portugal the next day.
 Alicia then files for a divorce.

 Reception

 In 2015, Anderson was nominated for Best Actress at the British Soap Awards.
 When Alicia arrived, Katie Begley from the Daily Star commented "If Emmerdale suddenly finds itself facing a shortage of push-up bras, fake tan and hair extensions then we know exactly who to blame – brassy newcomer Alicia Gallagher."
 Kerry Barrett from All About Soap branded Alicia a "mouthy mum" and said she could not help feel sorry for her, as she is "desperately" in love with David.
 When Alicia was shot, Barrett's colleague Mark James Lowe quipped "Our hearts were in our mouths as we watched the docs desperately trying to resuscitate poor Alicia.
 Is it only us who thought she was a goner for a moment there?"